IFA – Six decades of delivery

 IFA was to the forefront in defending farmers’ interests through its exposure of Brazilian beef imports and also in challenging the growing power of the retail multiples across all commodities.
 Keeping live markets open for our cattle industry to maintain competition and profitability in the sector has also been a consistent and unwavering demand of the organisation over many years.

-As the Association celebrates 60 years, it has much to be proud of and a lot more to look forward to as the voice of Irish agriculture in a world where food producers are valued for their role in sustaining a healthy economy, society and environment.
+After 60 years, the Association has much to be proud of and a lot more to look forward to as the voice of Irish agriculture in a world where food producers are valued for their role in sustaining a healthy economy, society and environment.